The Engineers

 Photo Module Name Owner Description

-Faust Ted York A three module 90 degree corner set.
+Faust Mike Nelson Constructed by Ted York, this three module 90 degree corner set is currently owned by Mike NElson.
 Passing siding with no. 8 turnouts.
 MOW or Bad order set out track.
 Turnout control is push rod.
 Based on a prototypical location on the Union Pacifics mainline between Salt Lake and Los Angeles.

-Smokey Point Yard Sterling Moore This is a five module set double ended yard.
+Smokey Point Yard This is a five module set double ended yard.
 Mainline and siding on the outside (soutside).
 Twelve storage tracks.
 Short switch leads at each end.
 Team track and freight transfer facility and locomotive shops under construction.
 Locomotive ready tracks along side both throats.
-Fully Free-Mo compliant.
+Fully Free-mo compliant.
 Turnout Control is push rod.
+Built by Russ Ridgeway and Sterling Moore with assistance from other group members.

 Crescent Flat Bill Schlotthauer Four modules make up this module set that features a siding, spur and junction with a branchline.
 Based upon Brendel, Utah where the Rio Grande's Cane Creek Branch (to the Potash Plant outside Moab) joins the Mainline.